pipegalera/Medium_projects/stock_prices_prediction/README.md

 Basically, the LSTM unit has separate input and forget gates, while the GRU performs both of these operations together via its reset gate.

-# Results of the prediction, measured using the root mean square error.
+# Results of the prediction, measured using the root mean square error (Click for details.)

 ![LSTM and GRU](https://raw.githubusercontent.com/pipegalera/side_projects/master/stock_prices_prediction/figures/stock_price_pred.jpg)

+# Wait.
+What am I watching?

+Using only historical data, the algorithm is able to identify the high price of every day of 2018 with a absolute mean error of $3 (per day).
+Given that the stock fluctuated from $140 to $180 and it only used historical data of other years, it's quite remarkable.

+Note that the algorithm do not knows about if the CEO of IBM step down, if there is a black swan in the market or if IBM released a great software in 2018, and still is accurate!